FarrandTom/mini-summit/existing_storage/README.md

-# Create a new Watson Machine Learning Community Edition (WMLCE) environment in an existing VPC
+# Create a new WMLCE environment, attached to an existing block storage, in an existing VPC.

 ## Introduction
 This workflow should be used to provision a new WMLCE instance inside of an existing VPC, and attach it to an existing block storage volume e.g. to continue working on a project.